pockerman/qubit-notes/software_engineering/2025-12-30-state-machine-replication.md

 State machine replication is a replication approach that guarantees all nodes in a distributed system maintain the same state by executing the same commands in the same order [3].
 Unlike traditional replication, which focuses on data or service duplication for availability or load balancing without strict state consistency, state machine replication enforces a consistent global state across nodes.
 It achieves this by using consensus algorithms to agree on the order of commands, even in the presence of failures or network partitions.
 This provides strong consistency and fault tolerance but introduces additional latency, a tradeoff that is examined in the context of the Viewstamped Replication algorithm [3].

+There are many open-source projects that implement state machine replication and expose APIs on top of it; <a href="https://etcd.io/">etcd</a> and <a href="https://zookeeper.apache.org/">Apache Zookeper</a>

 ## Summary

 his qubit-note discusses state machine replication (SMR), a technique for building fault-tolerant systems by replicating servers and coordinating client interactions with replicas.
 SMR is widely used in distributed databases and key-value stores to ensure consistent replication across nodes.
 When a client request is acknowledged by a node, its effect on the system state is persistent, and subsequent requests to other nodes see the update, providing linearizability.